 1. Activity Dashboard

 Note that this method is available for only those with a Google Workspace account.
-So, to be able to see who viewed your file, you need to have a Workspace account.
-Here are the steps to check the activity status on your Google docs.
+So, to be able to see who viewed your Google Docs file, you need to have a Workspace account.

-- Open the file you’d like to track the activity status for
+- Open the Google Docs file you’d like to track the visitors for.

-- On the upper left corner of the screen, you will see the menubar.
-Click on “Tools” and then “Activity Dashboard”.
+- At the upper left corner of the screen, you will see the menu bar.
+Tap on the Tools.

 - Under the activity dashboard, you will see two options – Shared With and All Viewers.

 - The “All Viewers” option is for those who viewed your docs file along with the time.
 You can also filter the view list by time.

 - The “Sharing History” section is for those who want to check who they shared and unshared the file with.

 G-Suite is mainly used by people who use Google Docs for collaboration.
 So, if you want to collaborate with others, you can get G-Suite.
 It allows you to track the total viewers on your Google Docs through the Activity Monitoring tab.

 Just like the method above, this trick will help you track the total viewers of your file along with the time they viewed it.
 You could also check it with the upper arrow on the right corner of the screen.
 Note that G-Suite is a paid version and probably the only way to get access to the information about who viewed your google docs.